njgarner/CSC289-Flashcard-Generator/TESTGUIDE.md

 ## Overview

-The following guide will demonstrate how to access the project locally and using a cloud-based server powered by AWS.
-This guide will explain the differences between the two servers, their testing procedures, and their information.
+This guide outlines how to access the Flashlite project both locally and through a cloud-based server hosted on AWS.
+It details the key differences between the two environments, the corresponding testing procedures, and relevant information for each setup.

 ---